jmillscsuc/G2-BallOnPlate/README.md

 </p>

 ## 4. Simulink
 <p> In order to determine if our new pole and gain values actually help us to achieve our desired response of 6% overshoot with a 3 second settling time, a Simulink model needed to be developed.
-The first model needed to be a model of the system in which we could apply an angle &theta; to the system and get a ball position, x , as an output.
+The first model needed to be a model of the system in which we could apply an angle, &theta;, to the system and get a ball position, x , as an output.
 This model can be seen below.
       </p>
       </p>
 <p align = "center">